tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

-Once all the station-specific parameters are fully configured, both at the MAC and PHY layers, we can invoke our now-familiar ``Install`` method to create the wifi devices of these stations:
+Once all the station-specific parameters are fully configured, both at the MAC and PHY layers, we can invoke our now-familiar ``Install`` method to create the Wi-Fi devices of these stations:

 ::

   NetDeviceContainer staDevices;
   staDevices = wifi.Install (phy, mac, wifiStaNodes);

-We have configured Wifi for all of our STA nodes, and now we need to configure the AP (access point) node.
+We have configured Wi-Fi for all of our STA nodes, and now we need to configure the AP (access point) node.
 We begin this process by changing the default ``Attributes`` of the ``WifiMacHelper`` to reflect the requirements of the AP.